AtomicSponge/ppms/README.md

 ## Python Polyphonic MIDI Synthesizer

-*[Python3](https://www.python.org/) script* that simulates a modular synthesizer.
-Requires a separate MIDI input device.
+[Python3](https://www.python.org/) script that simulates a [modular synthesizer](https://en.wikipedia.org/wiki/Modular_synthesizer).
+Requires a separate [MIDI](https://en.wikipedia.org/wiki/MIDI) input device.
 Generates samples based on waveforms and processes them through modules.
 Allows control of the modules through MIDI messages.

+#### Oscillators
+Generates a waveform based on the following types:
+ - sawtooth
+ - triangle
+ - square
+ - sine

+You can select which waveform is generated using MIDI program change.

+#### Modules

+Modules are used to process the waveform signal.
+These are loaded from the settings *(see below)* then the signal is passed through each in order loaded for processing.
+You can then set up bindings to control module parameters using MIDI controls.

+#### Included Modules

+*None!* :p  Someone needs to read up on dsp...

+ - Currently a test module *mod.test* for testing MIDI control bindings.

+#### Requirements

 Requires the following packages to be installed:
 - [numpy](https://numpy.org/)